 "Special thanks goes to Dr. Angela Henderson (fourth from right) for jumpstarting and co-organizing these collaborative efforts, as well as for her commitment to the chapter and the profession," says NASWVA Executive Director Debra Riggs, CAE (bottom left).
 "We also appreciate the efforts of Abigail Philips, chief of staff to Sen. McClellan (third from left).
 We look forward to working with the Senate to bring this resolution to full fruition soon."

 Please email Debra Riggs at email@example.com if you want to support this legislative effort.
 Follow the chapter on Facebook (@NASWVA) for the latest legislative and regulatory progress in this fast-paced General Assembly.

-Look online at our CE Institute for many training courses including various ethics-related options, and/or at our Calendar of Events.
+Look online at our CE Institute for many training courses and/or at the chapter’s Calendar of Events.
 Local training will be scheduled continuously.
-Our 2020 conference will also offer numerous opportunities for Ethics hours.
+Our 2020 conference also offers numerous opportunities for ethics contact hours.

 At a time when information is either coming in fast, is still developing, or is rumor-based, NASW Virginia has created a special COVID-19 section to provide carefully curated, verified news and resources in a single location for all state social workers.
 The site is public, so please bookmark it and check back often.
 On the national level, NASW also has a centralized COVID-19 website for state coronavirus updates relevant to social workers.